Visitor Guide to Klong Kloi beach (Bangbao beach) and Hat Sai Noi beach

 The first beach bars and restaurants opened there in 2007 and within a couple of years there were a handful of places to get a drink, massage and meal on the sand.
 Then came the resorts.
 Now the number of places to stay is increasing yearly.
 Klong Kloi Cottage offer the most basic accommodation, which is still a step up from most backpacker places and also include free wifi which his very handy.

 There’s another 3* option on the main road at the back of the beach, Chaipura Resort -which also gets great reviews and has bungalows facing the lagoon behind the beach.
-Whilst in the more crowded western end of the beach YuYu Golden Beach and The Beach both have new, no frills aircon bungalows and rooms for rent at reasonable prices.
+Whilst on the busier, western end of the beach YuYu Golden Beach and The Beach both have new, no frills aircon bungalows and rooms for rent at reasonable prices.

 Koh Chang’s Strangest Resort